Brobuiltathing/ZentraAI/README.md

 ### 3. Get Your Bot Token
 On the **Bot** tab, click **Reset Token** and copy the token shown.
-Paste this token into the config field in the program.
+Paste this token into the config.py file in the program folder.

 ```bash
 DISCORD_BOT_TOKEN = "#########################################"